 In Asia and the Pacific region, there are nearly 29 million full-time equivalent volunteers, ranking as the world’s 2nd highest number of full-time equivalent volunteers.
-This means that there is a great potential in Asia-Pacific for drawing on local volunteers’ support in facing peace and development challenges.
+This means there is great potential to draw on local volunteers’ support in facing peace and development challenges in Asia Pacific.

 As volunteers are active in every major shock and stress experienced by communities, decision-makers need to better understand the relationship between volunteerism and community resilience so that voluntary action has the best opportunity to contribute to the collective and public good.
 In Sri Lanka 92 youth have been trained on youth and peacebuilding.
 Subsequently, these volunteers have reached more than 1900 community members to empower them on peacebuilding in Sri Lanka.
 Over 22 community engagement programmes on youth and peace have been successfully rolled-out in 4 provinces (Eastern, Northern, Central and Southern).